Data type rating

 Default settings and Predict AI

-When a new database field is created, Bubble automatically assigns a sensitivity rating using Predict AI.
+When a new database field is created, Bubble automatically assigns a sensitivity rating using AI.
 This rating is based on factors like the field’s name and type, and it will remain in place until you manually update it.
 The prediction model, like any automated process, can make mistakes, so it's important that you consider reviewing fields an ongoing process.

 How to choose the right sensitivity rating